abpio/abp-commercial-docs/en/getting-started-create-solution.md

 ### React Native

-You can specifying the `-m react-native` option to create a new application with React Native.
+You can specify the `-m react-native` option to create a new application with React Native.
 This is a basic [React Native](https://reactnative.dev/) startup template to develop mobile applications integrated to your ABP based backends.

 See the [Getting Started with the React Native](getting-started-react-native.md) document to learn how to configure and run the React Native application.

 ### MAUI

-You can specifying the `-m maui` option to create a new application with MAUI.
+You can specify the `-m maui` option to create a new application with MAUI.
 This is a basic [MAUI](https://docs.microsoft.com/en-us/dotnet/maui/what-is-maui) startup template to develop mobile applications integrated to your ABP based backends.

 See the [Getting Started with the MAUI](getting-started-maui.md) document to learn how to configure and run the MAUI application.

-> You can specifying the `-m none` option to the ABP CLI to not create the mobile project in the beginning.
+> You can specify the `-m none` option to the ABP CLI to not create the mobile project in the beginning.

 #### ABP CLI commands & options